Activation Quantization of Vision Encoders Needs Prefixing Registers: Additional Results on Quantization Sensitivity

 In this section, we provide additional plots for other vision encoders, analogous to those in \Cref{fig:quantization_sensitivity}.
 In \cref{fig:quantization_sensitivity_app}, we plot layerwise quantization sensitivity (top row) and maximum token norm (bottom row) for OpenCLIP and SigLIP2.
-The trends are consistent with our analysis in \cref{ssec:qsen}: increases in maximum token norm coincide with decreases in quantization sensitivity.
-However, in the case of SigLIP2, the absolute scale of the maximum norm—both for \textit{fc2} and the hidden state---is significantly larger than in the other architectures we considered.
+The trends are consistent with our analysis in \cref{ssec:qsen}: increases in maximum token norm coincide with decreases in quantized accuracy.
+However, in the case of SigLIP2, the absolute scale of the maximum norm is significantly larger than in the other architectures we considered.
 Consequently, applying RegCache yields a clearer benefit, as shown in \cref{tab:naive_best_config_with_diff}.
 Given SigLIP2's distinct behavior compared to other vision encoders, it would be intriguing to investigate further; we leave this for future work.